 4. Citi ThankYou Premier

 This card offer double points on all dining out and entertainment, as well as 3x the points on all travel expenses, including gas.
 Points are earned in Citi’s ThankYou Rewards program and can be redeemed for merchandise, gift cards and travel reservations or transferred to airline miles or points with the Hilton HHonors program.
 There is a $95 annual fee for this card that is waived the first year, and no foreign transaction fees.
 The card carries a 14.24% to 23.24% APR, depending on your creditworthiness.
-(Full Disclosure: Citibank as well as American Express and Chase advertise on Credit.com, but that results in no preferential editorial treatment.)
+(Full Disclosure: Citibank as well as Chase advertise on Credit.com, but that results in no preferential editorial treatment.)

 Keep in mind, any rewards credit card is best suited to people who avoid interest charges by paying each month’s statement balance in full, as you can expect higher interest rates from a rewards card than from one that doesn’t offer any.
 It’s also a good idea to read the terms and conditions of any card you are considering before applying — and to check your credit to get an idea of whether you can qualify for some new plastic.
 (You can see where you currently stand by viewing two of your credit scores, updated each month, for free on Credit.com.)